sierrawang/code-for-humanities-assignments/assignments/transcribe-this/README.md

 Use the OpenAI API and pass in the images as input, with a prompt instructing the model to transcribe the text from the images.
 See how the model handles different texts.
 Once you have the "transcriptions", save them in a text files for each image.

+**Optional**: Try running the transcription with different models such as `gpt-4o` and `gpt-4.1` to see how the responses differ.
+You can also experiment with different prompts to see how they affect the transcription quality.

 We encourage you to experiment with your own images and see how well the model performs on them.

 Sources: